 When I was in high school I, like nearly everyone else, didn’t feel like I belonged.
 I had my group that I hung out with and did the normal teenage things with, but I didn’t feel like they really knew me or that I could fully be myself around them.
 I was surrounded by people but was lonely.
 It was my mom who pointed out to me that God created us for relationships, and not just surface-level relationships, but deep, meaningful relationships.
 She told me it was not good to be alone.
 That didn’t fix anything but it at least took away the, “Shouldn’t God be enough?” guilt.

 So, today, if you find yourself lonely, either because you don’t have close friends or you long for a deep romantic relationship that you don’t have, look to God to sustain you.
-But know that your longing for people to help satisfy you isn’t a sign of weakness, it’s actually the logical outflow of how you were created and isn’t, in itself, bad.
+But know that your longing for people to help satisfy you isn’t a sign of weakness, it’s actually the appropriate outflow of how you were created and isn’t, in itself, bad.
 When we compromise to get that intimacy or when we make relationships with others a higher priority than our relationship with God it becomes a problem.
 But that longing?
 It’s from him.
 When you feel it, take it to him.
 Ask him for friends, for deep relationships, for love for and from others where you know and are deeply known.
 When he doesn’t provide the people?
-And ask him to sustain you but be okay with not being okay when God is enough but not quite enough.
+Ask him to sustain you but be okay with not being okay when God is enough but not quite enough.